| Only patch if you really need to and only if you understand exactly what the patch does. |

 A basic example of how to do greylisting with this patch is here (txt) (based on Kelly French's script).
 Note that you'd want to combine that script with some other kind of recipient validation as well, and needs a cron job to clean up after itself.

-Integrating that script into your qmail setup is simple: rename the qmail-remote program to qmail-remote.orig and put that script in as qmail-remote (make sure it's readable and executable by everyone---note that that is different from the original qmail-remote permissions).
-The script uses two programs to do its job: the dktest program that comes with libdomainkeys and dkimsign.pl that comes with Perl's Mail::DKIM module.
+Integrating that script into your qmail setup is simple: rename the qmail-remote program to qmail-remote.orig and put that script in as qmail-remote (make sure it's readable and executable by everyone—note that that is different from the original qmail-remote permissions).
+The script can use two programs to do its job: the dktest program that comes with libdomainkeys (obsolete) and dkimsign.pl that comes with Perl's Mail::DKIM module.
 (That script expects that dkimsign.pl accepts the --key argument; if yours does not, you can use this simple patch (txt) to modify your dkimsign.pl so that it does accept the --key argument, or download the copy below.)

 If you're interested in verifying both DKIM and DomainKey signatures, a similar script that can be used in much the same way as Russ Nelson's program is here (txt).
 This script relies on dktest as well, but also requires a script called dkimverify.pl.
 A similarly named script comes with Mail::DKIM, but is not particularly useful; I wrote one that generates some useful headers, which is available below.